-16. The Florida scrub-jay is a long-tailed, blue songbird endemic to Florida.
+- 18. The Florida scrub-jay (Aphelocoma coerulescens) is a long-tailed, blue songbird endemic to Florida.
 It inhabits dry, sandy, scrubby oak and pine flatwoods throughout peninsular Florida.
-In 1987, USFWS listed the Florida scrub-jay (Aphelocoma coerulescens) as threatened.
+In 1987, the Service listed the Florida scrub-jay as threatened.
 52 Fed.
 Reg.
-20,715.

-17. The Florida scrub-jay exists only Florida.

-18. The Florida scrub-jay has no commercial or economic value.

-19. In 2014, USFWS issued the County a 30-year ITP based on the County-developed HCP, which addresses the potential impacts of development on the Florida scrub-jay habitat and prescribes various measures for protection and mitigation.

-20. The County's Florida scrub-jay HCP is implemented by County Ordinance No. 2015-003, §1, 2-10-15.
+20,715. - 19.
+The Florida scrub-jay is found only within the state of Florida. - 20.
+The Florida scrub-jay has no commercial or economic value.
+The Service has not made any findings that take of the Florida scrub-jay substantially affects interstate commerce. - 21.
+The take of the Florida scrub-jay does not substantially affect interstate commerce. - 22.
+Takes of the Florida scrub-jay, aggregated to include the entire species, do not substantially affect interstate commerce. - 23.
+In 2014, the Service issued the County a 30-year ITP based on the County-developed HCP, which addresses the potential impacts of development on the Florida scrub-jay habitat and prescribes various measures for protection and mitigation. - 24.
+The County's Florida scrub-jay HCP is implemented by County Ordinance No. 2015-003, §1, 2-10-15.

-21. Property owners subject to the conditions of the HCP must apply and pay the pertinent HCP Development Fee ("Scrub-jay Fee") as detailed in the County's HCP Development Fee Schedule ("Fee Schedule").

-22. The County uses the Scrub-jay Fees to fund implementation of the HCP, including land acquisition and reserve development; habitat assessment, planning and restoration; habitat management and maintenance; monitoring and adaptive management; changed circumstances; and plan administration.

-23. The current Fee Schedule, which became effective in January of 2023, is a tiered system based on the total acreage of the parcel as it was originally platted.
+- Property owners subject to the conditions of the HCP must apply 25. and pay the pertinent HCP Development Fee ("Scrub-jay Fee") as detailed in the County's HCP Development Fee Schedule ("Fee Schedule"). - The County uses the Scrub-jay Fees to fund implementation of the 26.
+HCP, including land acquisition and reserve development; habitat assessment, planning and restoration; habitat management and maintenance; monitoring and adaptive management; changed circumstances; and plan administration. - The current Fee Schedule, which became effective in January of 27.
+2025, is a tiered system based on the total acreage of the parcel as it was originally platted.